descope/terraform-provider-descope/docs/raw/jwttemplates/jwttemplates.md

 - Type: `list` of `jwttemplates.JWTTemplate`

-// Specify a list of `User` type JWT Templates.
+A list of `User` type JWT Templates.